System Analyser, MyCalc and Expert Mode

 System Analyser Data File

-In Bet Selector Gold the "Analyse Last Test" button in System Selector opens
+The "Analyse Last Test" button in System Selector opens System Analyser as

 there is still a button in the System Analyser module for opening the spreadsheet